arangodb/docs/3.7/aql/functions-arangosearch.md

   - `maxDistance` (number): maximum Levenshtein / Damerau-Levenshtein distance
   - `withTranspositions` (bool, _optional_): whether Damerau-Levenshtein
     distance should be used.
 The default value is `false` (Levenshtein distance).
-  - `maxTerms` (number, _optional_): consider only a specified number the most relevant terms.
-One can pass 0 to consider all matched terms.
-  The default value is 64.
+  - `maxTerms` (number, _optional_): consider only a specified number of the most relevant terms.
+One can pass `0` to consider all matched terms, but it may impact performance negatively.
+The default value is `64`.
 - `{STARTS_WITH: [prefix]}`: see [STARTS_WITH()](#starts_with).
   Array brackets are optional
 - `{TERM: [token]}`: equal to `token` but without Analyzer tokenization.